-The neighbourhood has high quality public spaces at Plough Place and at the Rolls Buildings fronting New Fetter Lane and the St Dunstan in the West Burial Ground also provides a valuable open space.
-A new pocket park with planting and seating has been installed at the western end of Cursitor Street.
+The neighbourhood has high quality public spaces at Plough Place and at the Rolls Buildings fronting New Fetter Lane and the church yard of St Dunstans also provides a valuable open space.
+Temporary seating and planting have been installed at the eastern end of Cursitor Street, initially as part of the City Corporation's Covid-19 response.